A list of a all the best Lens Hoods, Screen Protectors, Cases, Straps, Thumb Grips, Soft Shutters and more. For the Fuji X100T, X100 and X100s.

 Wasabi Power Battery (2-Pack) – 2,200mAh 3.7v

-There is a voltage difference between the original Fuji battery and the 3rd party.
-It will make a little difference but likely not noticeable.
-The mAh will represent how much charge it holds, bigger is usually better.
+There is a slight voltage difference between the original Fuji and third-party batteries.
+It will be slight, but it is unlikely to be noticeable.
+The mAh represents the battery’s charge; bigger is usually better.

 Memory Cards

-I haven’t really seen a lot of camera-savvy technophiles talking about this camera since it seems to attract the hipsters with a little more cash.
+I haven’t seen a lot of camera-savvy technophiles talking about this camera since it seems to attract the hipsters with a little more cash.
 But from what it seems, this camera does have a memory buffer it is just ridiculously small.
 I think probably about 100MB vs the 500MB Sony puts in their cameras and the 2GB of Leica.
-In that case, you’ll want to get the fastest card possible because you’ll only be able to burst about 5-7 shots before filling your buffer.
-Then it is all about SD card speeds.
+In that case, you’ll want to get the fastest card possible because you can only burst about 5-7 shots before filling your buffer.
+Then, it is all about SD card speeds.

 The memory card interface on the X100, X100s, and X100t is only UHS-I, so don’t waste your money on a UHS-II card.